 Categories

 Series: From Pastor’s Desk

-Beloved: grace, mercy and peace be yours from God our Father and Jesus Christ our Lord.
-I am delighted to welcome you to the transition week between this year, 2025, and the coming year, 2026.
-My prayer is that God will equip you with every good thing you need to go into the new year and succeed, in Jesus’ name.
+Beloved: grace, mercy and peace be yours without measure from God our Father and Jesus Christ our Lord.
+It is with great pleasure that I welcome you to another month of the year, the month of April 2026.
+My prayer is that God will perfect all that concerns you in the month and grant you rest on all sides.
 Amen.

+Categories